csound-flossmanual/csound-floss/book/01-b-pitch-and-frequency.md

 Pitches
 -------

-Musicians tune their instruments, and theorists make their mind about the rationals, describing intervals and scales.
-This happened in different cultures, since ages, long before the term frequency came up and long before it was possible to measure a certain frequency by technical devices.
+Musicians tune their instruments, and theorists concernthemselves with the rationals, describing intervals and scales.
+This has happened in different cultures, for ages, long before the term frequency was invented and long before it was possible to measure a certain frequency by technical devices.
 What is the relationship between musical terms like octave, major third, semitone, and the frequency we have to specify for an oscillator?
 And why are frequencies often described as being on a "logarithmic scale"?

 ### Logarithms, Frequency Ratios and Intervals